-Every time merchandise is bought or sold, the perpetual inventory system will continuously update inventory levels automatically.
-This constant updating allows businesses to always be aware of their best-selling goods and services, as well as, what inventory is running low on supply.
+Every time merchandise is bought or sold, the perpetual inventory system will update inventory levels automatically.
+This constant updating allows businesses to be aware of their best-selling goods and services and what inventory is running low on supply.

 Here is the step-by-step process of how the automation of the perpetual inventory system works.